andrew/ultimate-awesome/README.md

 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
 - [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
 Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.
+- [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
+This repository offers a wealth of free PyTorch resources and an interactive online Playground.
+Ideal for AI researchers, data scientists, and developers div.
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.
 - [awesome-sole](https://github.com/giopaglia/awesome-sole) - Awesome list for a thesis at @aclai-lab --  --
 - [awesome](https://github.com/greyshine/awesome) - My list of software, services, tutorials, resources, .